Nicktoons Unite!: Reception

 All versions of the game received generally mixed reviews, being mostly criticized for the monotony of the gameplay.
-In an IGN review, Mark Bozen gave the DS version of the game 5/10 stars, stating the crossover concept had been done "far better in previous games."
+In an IGN review, Mark Bozon gave the DS version of the game 5/10 stars, stating the crossover concept had been done "far better in previous games."
 In a more positive review for the PlayStation 2 version, Gamezone opined that "while somewhat repetitious, the linear design and simple control schemes will draw players along and it is not hard to work through the levels."
 Review aggregator Metacritic gave the PlayStation 2 version of the game a score of 53 out of 100 based on 8 reviews.

 Sequels

-The game has spawned three sequels: Nicktoons: Battle for Volcano Island, Nicktoons: Attack of the Toybots, and SpongeBob SquarePants featuring Nicktoons: Globs of Doom for the GameCube, Nintendo DS, PlayStation 2, Game Boy Advance on October 24, 2006, October 23, 2007 and October 20, 2008.
+The game has spawned three sequels: Nicktoons: Battle for Volcano Island (2006), Nicktoons: Attack of the Toybots (2007), and SpongeBob SquarePants Featuring Nicktoons: Globs of Doom (2008).

+In 2025, a new game called Nicktoons & the Dice of Destiny was released.